matter-labs/block-explorer/packages/testing-docs/docs/BE Tests/Common /Networks navigation - Staging/id563 - Networks navigation Staging - Common - Navigation to Mainnet.md

 # id563 Networks navigation Staging - Common - Navigation to Mainnet

 ## Description
-  - Preconditions: user opens any BE page with zkSync Era Testnet or Goerli (Stage2) network selected
+  - Preconditions: user opens any BE page with zkSync Era Testnet or Sepolia (Stage2) network selected

 ## Precondition